workmajj/slushbox/README.md

 Description
 -----------

 When you edit static web pages, you need to reload them often to see your changes.
 [Slushbox](http://www.urbandictionary.com/define.php?term=slushbox) opens local pages and then refreshes them automatically when files in their respective directories (or subdirectories) change.
-So if you edit a CSS file, for example, Slushbox will notice that and refresh accordingly.
+So if you edit a CSS file, for example, Slushbox will notice and refresh accordingly.

-At this point, Slushbox is mostly a proof-of-concept project with a few known (and probably some unknown!) limitations:
+At this point, Slushbox is still a proof-of-concept project with a few known (and probably some unknown!) limitations:

 * Runs only under Mac OS X, since it requires [the MacFSEvents library](http://pypi.python.org/pypi/MacFSEvents/) (though this could probably be generalized to Linux using [```inotify```](http://en.wikipedia.org/wiki/Inotify)).

-* Doesn't work with Firefox due to a lack of AppleScript support, and works poorly with Safari.
+* Doesn't work with Firefox due to a lack of AppleScript support, and so far works poorly with Safari.

 * Has no way to open dynamic pages, e.g. something you're developing locally using a web framework.